Mu-L/dither3d-gd/README.md

 This project (the Godot plugin port) is licensed under the **GNU General Public License v3.0 (GPLv3)**.

 However, the core Dither3D implementation (shaders and algorithm logic) is ported from [Dither3D](https://github.com/runevision/Dither3D) by Rune Skovbo Johansen, which is licensed under the **Mozilla Public License v2.0 (MPL-2.0)**.

-- The original MPL-2.0 licensed files retain their original license.
-- The new files created for this Godot plugin structure are licensed under GPLv3.
-- The combined work is distributed under GPLv3 in accordance with MPL-2.0 Section 3.3.